-The Eastbourne Borough CIL Charging Schedule came into force on 1 April 2015 and applies to liable developments granted permission on or after this date in the area of the Borough for which Eastbourne Borough Council is the local planning authority.
+The Eastbourne Borough CIL Charging Schedule came into force on the 1st April 2015 and applies to liable developments granted permission on or after this date in the area of the Borough for which Eastbourne Borough Council is the local planning authority.
 CIL is payable when works to implement a planning permission commence.

-As at 3rd December 2020, Eastbourne Borough Council has collected £521,911.59 of CIL, apportioned as follows between the difference pots in line with the CIL Regulations 2010 (as amended), the National Planning Practice Guidance (2014) and the Council's bespoke CIL governance (2014, 2016, 2020):
+As at the 9th December 2021, Eastbourne Borough Council has collected £913,244.17 of CIL, apportioned as follows between the difference pots in line with the CIL Regulations 2010 (as amended), the National Planning Practice Guidance (2014) and the Council's bespoke CIL governance (2014, 2016, 2020):

-Pot Total CIL Collected since adoption Process CIL Admin £27,072.03 Applies to cost of administrative expenses for collection and enforcement in line with Regulation 61 Neighbourhood Portion £80,812.68 Held by EBC Strategic Pot £433,555.83 Infrastructure providers will be invited to bid to help deliver strategic infrastructure identified as fundamental to support development.
+Pot Total CIL Collected since adoption Process CIL Admin £45,662.21 Applies to cost of administrative expenses for collection and enforcement in line with Regulation 61 Neighbourhood Portion £136,415.57 Held by EBC Strategic Pot £731,166.39 Infrastructure providers will be invited to bid to help deliver strategic infrastructure identified as fundamental to support development.
 EBC is yet to hold a bidding round due to the amount of funds currently being held.
-This is to be reviewed in 2021.
+This is to be reviewed in 2022.

 The CIL Regulations determine that CIL receipts received by the planning authority must be applied to the provision, improvement, replacement, operation or maintenance of infrastructure that is required to support development.
 It should be noted that there is more flexibility in how to spend the neighbourhood portion.
 It can also spend it on anything else that is concerned with addressing the demands that development places on an area.
-Currently in Eastbourne there are no areas with Neighbourhood Plans so Eastbourne Borough Council holds this money.
+Eastbourne currently has no areas with Neighbourhood Plans so Eastbourne Borough Council holds this money.